facebookresearch/Mephisto/mephisto/README.md

 # Sample Mephisto projects

-Mephisto repo contains several sample projects.
+Mephisto repo contains several sample projects (they're called Tasks).
-Let's try to run them with `docker-compose`, starting from the easiest one.
-(You can install Docker [here](https://docs.docker.com/engine/install/).)

 If you don't want to engage any cloud infrastructure, you can run all sample projects on a local machine with `mock` architect.

-Note that for any architect project data will be stored in SQLite databases and local files.
+Sample Tasks may contain several YAML configuration files.
+Their naming pattern follows convention `<base_name>_<architect>_<provider>.yaml`.

 A few notes:
+- For any architect project data will be stored in SQLite databases and local files.
 - If a project breaks and does not shut down cleanly, you may need to remove `tmp` directory in repo root before re-launching.
 (Otherwise you could see errors like Prometeus cannot start, etc.)
 - To see more browser links for task units (assignments) within a TaskRun, check console logs (and remember to use correct port)
 - If you terminate a TaskRun, you can launch it again, and results from all TaskRuns will be automatically collated